JanusGraph/janusgraph/docs/schema/index-management/index-removal.md

 execution frameworks for its removal:

 -   MapReduce
--   JanusGraphManagement
+-   ManagementSystem

 Index removal on MapReduce supports large, horizontally-distributed databases.
-Index removal on JanusGraphManagement spawns a single-machine OLAP job.
+Index removal on ManagementSystem spawns a single-machine OLAP job.
 This is intended for convenience and speed on those databases small enough to be handled by one machine.